google/temporian/docs/src/user_guide.md

 - Timestamps are not necessarily uniformly sampled.
 - The same timestamp can be repeated.

-In the next code examples, variables with names like `evset` refer to an EventSet.
+In the next code examples, variables with names like `evset` refer to an `EventSet`.

-You can create an EventSet as follows:
+You can create an `EventSet` as follows:

 ```python
 evset = tp.EventSet(